ORNL-Modelica/UnrealEngine-FMIPlugin/README.md

 # UnrealEngine-FMIPlugin

+A MVP (minimally viable product) of simulating FMUs within the Unreal Engine environment.
+This MVP relies on the FMIKit repositorty (non-simulink portion) https://github.com/CATIA-Systems/FMIKit-Simulink.

 # Prerequistes

 This work was tested using the following.
 It may work on something else but no gurantees.